 A social enterprise is an organization that addresses a basic unmet need, or solves a social or environmental problem through a market-driven approach (Social Enterprise Alliance, 2019).
 Our company exists to support honeybee populations, integrate sustainability education in Community groups and schools, and foster a culture of environmental stewardship across our region.

-Certified Naturally Grown (CNG) is a peer-reviewed certification for producers who use ecological practices free of synthetic chemicals and GMOs to provide food for their local communities.
+We use ecological practices free of synthetic chemicals and GMOs to provide food for their local communities.
 It is a certification designed for community-based farming operations selling in local markets.

 We believe that HOW our bees are managed is a foundational aspect that differentiates us from other local operations.
 It is not enough to sell "local honey" if the bees that are making that honey are not treated with these standards.